Physiome/PhysiomeWebsite/_content/04-software/01-opencmiss/03-cmgui/03-download/300-cmgui.md

 ### Installation

 1. Download the installer package for your platform (preferred) or the zip/tar.gz archive.
 2. In Windows, run the .exe and follow the installer wizard.
 On the Mac the dmg package should be automatically installed.
 In Linux, install the debian package with the following command line: `sudo dpkg -i cmgui-3*.deb`.
-The zip/tar.gz archives merely need to be uncompressed into the desired installation location and for paths or shortcuts to the cmgui application binary to be set up.
+The zip/tar.gz archives merely need to be uncompressed into the desired installation location and for paths and/or shortcuts to the cmgui application binary to be set up.